 Is European frog bit edible or is it poisonous

-Alpena County Michigan pond aquaculture Posted over 1 year ago
+Alpena County MI pond aquaculture Posted over 1 year ago

 We recently purchased property in Livingston county that contains a spring fed pond.
 Can you identify what kind of mussels we have in the pond?
 See the attached photos.
 Is a mussel this size the sign of a healthy pond?
 And what kind of wild life eats this kind of shellfish?
 Thank you!

-Livingston County Michigan pond aquaculture Posted over 1 year ago
+Livingston County Michigan pond aquaculture Posted almost 2 years ago

 Good afternoon.
 I have 24 different ponds throughout my property but was beginning to think about stocking grass carp in 2 of them to help control vegetation.
 The first one is a pond that is used as a "bait pond" as I call it to raise small fish to use in recreational fishing around home on several lakes and rivers.
 The second pond is just one that is used as a water source for a pasture of feeder cattle.